rubenfiszel/master-thesis/src/rbpf.md

 The strategy chosen here is as follows:

 1. Multiple prediction steps without any update step may happen without making the algorithm inconsistent.
 2. An update is **always** immediately preceded by a prediction step.
 This is a consequence of the requirement that the innovation must measure the difference between the predicted measurement from the state at the exact current time and the measurements.
-Thus, if the measurements are not synchronized with the control inputs, use the most likely control input for the prediction step, which might result in simply repeating them.
+Thus, if the measurements are not synchronized with the control inputs, use the most likely control input for the prediction step.
 Repeating the last control input was the method used for the accelerometer and the gyroscope data as control input.

 ## Extended Kalman Filters

 In the previous section, we have shown that the Kalman Filter is only applicable when both the process model and the measurement model are linear Gaussian process.
-This has two aspects:

 * The noise of the measurements and of the state-transition must be Gaussian
 * The state-transition function and the measurement to state function must be linear.